US Insurance Support

 Most pre-authorization cases take between 4 to 6 weeks, although some case may take longer.

-We encourage you to speak with either your doctor’s office or the Oticon Medical Insurance Support staff to see if an appeal would be an appropriate action for your case.
+We encourage you to speak with either your health care provider’s office or the Oticon Medical Reimbursement Support staff to see if an appeal would be an appropriate action for your case.
+It is important to review any denials to understand the rationale and to review your policy regarding appeal steps prior to moving forward.

 Medicare does cover bone anchored hearing solutions, including the surgery and the processor.
 Medicare also covers a new processor once a Medicare patient’s current processor has exceeded its useful life (a minimum of five years).

 Yes, Oticon Medical is an accredited Medicare provider.
-This accreditation allows Oticon Medical to bill Medicare directly for replacement processors in you have qualifying Medicare coverage.
+This accreditation allows Oticon Medical to bill Medicare directly for replacement processors on behalf of those patients enrolled in traditional Medicare.

-You will need to speak with your doctor’s office or Oticon Medical Insurance Support to determine if prior authorization is necessary under your Medicare plan.
+Traditional Medicare does require an authorization.
+If you are enrolled in a Medicare Advantage or Medicare replacement plan it is important to speak with your health care provider’s office or Oticon Medical Reimbursement Support team to determine if prior authorization is necessary under your particular plan.

-11. Is there a charge or a fee for the approval service from Oticon Medical?
+12. Is there a charge or a fee to utilize the Oticon Medical Reimbursement Support team’s services?

-There is never a fee for Oticon Medical Insurance Support.
+There is never a fee for Oticon Medical Reimbursement support.

-12. If my insurance provider does not cover a replacement processor what are my options for paying out of pocket?
+13. If my insurance plan does not cover a replacement processor or repair what are my options for paying out of pocket?

-Patients have a few options where out of pocket payment is concerned; you can pay by credit card or by debit card.
+Patients can pay by credit card or debit card.
 Unfortunately we are unable to take checks or COD orders.
-You may also be able to aquire financing through CareCredit, a company which specializes in financing for medical equipment.
-Visit www.carecredit.com or contact Oticon Medical Insurance Support staff and they can step you through the payment option you choose.
+You may also be able to acquire financing through CareCredit, a company which specializes in financing for medical equipment.
+Visit www.carecredit.com.